darwinia-network/bridger/README.md

 Here is an [sample](./.maintain/ropsten_crab_config.toml.sample) for bridgers which want to work on ropsten-crab bridge.
 You can also read the more docs about the settings in the sample.

+If you running for mainet, here is the [mainet sample](./.maintain/mainet_config.toml.sample) for reference.

 You will need to prepare several services before using bridger:
 - Darwinia node websocket json-rpc endpoint
 - Ethereum json-rpc endpoint, e.g. [Infura](https://infura.io/)